7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 When you accept and embrace change, it allows you to be more proactive instead of reactive.
 You are no longer the victim where bad things happen.
 You take ownership and become empowered.

-To better illustrate this point, we’re going to look at new intuitive software developments.
+To better illustrate this point, we are going to look at software developments

 It used to be challenging to put customers and potential clients into a spreadsheet to refer to later.
 Then along came Client Relationship Managers (CRM) and Demand Experience Platforms (DXP).
 With just a few keystrokes, you are able to store all of your customer details in an organized, user-friendly database that everyone can access.

 There are hundreds of examples where new software ends up saving us time.
 Getting our time back increases our joy.
-We are mastering a project where we were previously resistant.
+We are mastering a project in which we were previously resistant.
 This win increases our confidence and ability to accept more changes in the future.

 7. Owning our Greatness